reaktivo/lox/README.md

 Lox also provides login and logout middleware so you can quickly add it to your express project.

     # Both the login and logout handlers receive
-    # parameters for uri's to redirect to for if
+    # parameters for uri's to redirect to if
     # attempt is successful or failure.

     # Login